I’ve personally tried and tested 16 different milk substitutes for Kraft mac and cheese so you don’t have to.

-Just like sour cream, it will add a distinct sour note to your pasta
+Just like sour cream, it will add a distinctly sour note to your pasta

 If you choose to substitute milk for yogurt, unflavored, unsweetened is best.
 I used an unflavored Greek yogurt for this test.

 Psst… creme fraiche would also make a good substitute (it’s a great swap for yogurt in curry)